davidjguru/davidjguru.github.io/_posts/2019-12-30-Books-local-web-development-with-DDEV-explained.md

 If you have doubts or you only know some sections but you don't know the rest, instead of reading N:M articles about the subject, you can have this whole blueprint reading this book.

 ## 3- Recommendations
+Mainly, this book is indicated for anyone who wants to get introduced to the construction of working environments for WordPress or Drupal.

+In principle, there are no key prerequisites to enjoy this book, but due to the special emphasis it places on the ideal characteristics of a development environment/team, its reading makes it especially interesting for those people who, due to work circumstances or management conditions, cannot work in the way they might prefer.
+If you choose to make your team a more productive environment, then it is your book.

 ![Tips from DDEV explained]({{ site.baseurl }}/images/davidjguru_drupal_8_books_ddev_explained_two.png)